amundsno/amundsno.github.io/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 # Ideas
-- Make a buzz animation trigger when the timer completes

 - Make the running/paused timer more distinct
     - Opt 1: Have a brighter color rotate around the border
     - Opt 2: Dampen the colors of a paused timer?
 Reduce opacity?
     - Opt 3: Highlight the countdown itself somehow when paused
-- Allow for more hours than 24...
-ALlow for as much time as user wants
-- Sanitize input, only allow integer values

 - Do not scroll to input even though it is focused and ready to type.
 This is annoying when deleting timers, because the screen will jump down to the input every time

-- Add a mute button to each card
 - Restart button that shows when the timer has completed

 - Add a top row of functions: